-Category Frequency Percentage
+Category Frequency percentage

 Enforce lessons using Cain 6 30%

-I I a valavent magninga 6 200/

 Use relevant resources 6 30%

 Unit facts teaching 4 20%

 Frequent lesson repeats 4 20%

-The property of the second sec

 Total 20 100%

 The findings table 4.3 on teachers intervention choices show that enforcing lesson by use of the Cain and letting pupils learn at their own pace were preferred intervention measures.
-These were indicated by 30 % response for the former and 30 % for the latter.20 % of respondents preferred unit facts teaching as a good intervention measure, while another 20 % of respondents preferred frequent repeat of lessons.
-Its seen in the above analysis, the researcher doesn't agree on use of Cain as an intervention measure, in fact the Cain is punitive rather that corrective.
+These were indicated by 30 % response for the former and 30 % for the latter 20 % of respondents preferred unit facts teaching as a good intervention measure, while another 20 % of respondents preferred frequent repeat of lessons.
+Its seen in the above analysis, the researcher doesn't agree on use of Cain as an intervention measure, infact the Cain is punitive rather that corrective.
 The choice where pupils are let to learn at own pace can only be effective under guidance of structured lessons, while frequent lesson repeats could be preferred, although it has the danger of tiring pupils.
 Unit facts teaching is usually most effective, as learners move forward after mastering given units.

-Table 4.4 Comments on teaching of Mathematics concepts in primary 7 and 8
+Table 4.4 Comments on teaching of Mathematics concepts in primary 7 and S